 The network and mining layers are already partially decentralized: multiple independent nodes, multiple active miners, open-source code, and no admin keys for block production.

-• PoPC Pool (25% of every block reward): developer-held custody until PoPC operational launch at block 10,000
+• PoPC Pool (25% of every block reward): developer-held custody until PoPC + Escrow operational launch — V14 / block 15,000 target (5 of 9 PoPC consensus gates are RED today, full audit at docs/V13_POPC_ESCROW_AUTO_ACTIVATION_GAPS.md)

 The protocol developer cannot change the constitutional 50/25/25 split, because it is hardcoded at genesis.
 What remains centralized during Phase I is custody, not the emission rule itself.